 And the scriptwriting must have visual concepts baked into it.

-If you’re clear on your message, and have a good writer on staff, it can be very helpful for you to write a first draft.
+If you’re clear on your message and have a good writer on staff, it can be very helpful for you to write the first draft.
 But if you’re not a superb scriptwriter, don’t make the mistake of trying to write the final script yourself.
 You could seriously undermine the entire creative process and end up with a seriously boring video that feels like a PowerPoint.
 Expect to spend $1K on the low end, to $10K or more for a great script by a great writer.

 Long before the cameras roll, the creative team will typically spend many days on pre-production: Scouting locations, creating shot lists, drawing storyboards, briefing the crew, choosing the right equipment, getting permits and certificates of insurance for each location, and carefully planning the logistics of each shoot day down to the smallest detail.

-Obviously it costs extra to spend days planning.
+Obviously, it costs extra to spend days planning.
 Usually several thousand dollars.
 More on a big cinematic project.
 But skimping on pre-production is a false economy.

 Planning ahead helps you avoid costly mistakes and delays on set.
 It also helps ensure that you capture every critical shot needed for the edit.

 Choosing where the shoot takes place is essential to determining the look and feel of your video.
 Do you have a large, beautiful office (or home) that makes a great impression?
 Awesome.
-Take advantage of it, and any other visually spectacular settings you can think of.
+Take advantage of it and any other visually spectacular settings you can think of.
 But if your own space is small, dark, or noisy, DON’T try to film there.

 You’ll give your audience a terrible impression – find an alternative.
-Good locations cost thousands of dollars per day – but if you’re resourceful you may be able get one for free.
+Good locations cost thousands of dollars per day – but if you’re resourceful you may be able to get one for free.
 Do you have a client or colleague who will let you film in a beautiful space in return for a favor?
 Use your connections.
 Keep in mind that ambitious promo videos for global companies are often shot in multiple locations around the world.
 So plan your budget accordingly.